RascalSoftware/python-RAT/CONTRIBUTING.md

 Unit-testing and coverage
 -------------------------
-Python-RAT will use the **unittest** module for testing.
-Proper documentation and unit tests is highly recommended.
+Python-RAT uses the **pytest** module for testing.
+Proper documentation and unit tests are highly recommended.

+To install pytest use

+    pip install pytest pytest-cov

+Run the tests and generate a coverage report with

+    pytest tests --cov=RAT

+The coverage report can be saved to the directory htmlcov by running the tests with

+    pytest tests --cov-report html --cov=RAT

+For information on other coverage report formats, see https://pytest-cov.readthedocs.io/en/latest/reporting.html

 Documentation
 -------------
-The documentation will be hosted on GitHub pages
+The documentation will be hosted on GitHub pages.

 Style guidelines
 ----------------
-* Docstrings should be written in the reStructuredText format.
+* Docstrings should be written in the numpydoc format.